cs1302uga/cs1302-ce13/README.md

    1. Recompile;
    1. Note the fix in your notes; then
    1. Repeat as needed.

+1. Make sure your code passes the `checkstyle` audit.

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 What is the URL for the `Container` class on your website?